Thomascountz/Thomascountz.github.io_old/_posts/2017-06-27-iterating-through-an-api-wrapper.md

 end
 {% endhighlight %}
 <br>
 As far as API wrappers go, this one isn't so bad.
 Thanks to HTTParty and the `HTTParty` object that is returns, making API calls is really that simple.
 However, let's not pretend, this code sucks.
 It's more like a script; something that you may just have to run once and then burn it.
 However, our scope is larger than that.
 We want to create a reusable class.
-So let's do some refactoring and see if we can't set ourselves up for creating a class with a single responsibility.
+So let me do some refactoring and see if I can't set myself up for creating a class with a single responsibility.
 <br><br><br><br>
 <pre><h1>898006e created DarkSky class</h1></pre>
 {% highlight ruby %}